Published

 • Provide an interest-gated offer of some kind.

 Content syndication is a fantastic way to warm up your leads long before your sales teams engage them, and the best part is that it’s easy to implement.
-All you need to do is put your most meaningful and relevant content in front of your target leads.
-This could be anything from whitepapers and articles to ebooks or videos or even more customized content
+All you need to do is put your most meaningful and relevant content before your target leads.
+This could be anything from whitepapers and articles to ebooks or videos or even more customized content.

 Let’s say you’re a B2B company selling security systems for network infrastructure.
 With content syndication, you could put together a guide that discusses what types of security breaches are happening now and how companies might be vulnerable to them.